robik/discussions-and-proposals/proposals/0000-extract-runtime.md

 focus on working with UI and executing the user code, no matter the engine is currently selected.

-At the heart of `react-native-runtime` would be the event-loop and JS interface, on which other building blocks would be based on.
+At the heart of `react-native-runtime` would be the event-loop and JS interface, on which other building blocks would be based on, e.g. augumenting `globalThis`, `navigator` and `window` objects.

 This would, for example, allow community to implement custom storage solution using `localStorage` API, ideally matching the DOM spec.
 By having the DevTools Interface as part of this package, they can also hook up into `Storage` tab from `Dev tools` to provide excellent Developer Experience.
+Because that would be handled by `runtime`, it can be developed and tested without UI all using a public react native runtime API.

 While the `react-native-runtime` would need to maintain those generic interfaces, the React Native community can contribute with implementations of such interfaces (JS, EventLoop and DevTools).